crispymtn/viachina-api-samples/docs/api-tutorial.md

 You can inspect the `pdf` field of every object under `labels` to get a download link to your order's labels.

-# Assigning HAWB and MAWB to an order
+# 2. Assigning HAWB and MAWB to an order

 If you don't know HAWB and MAWB at the time you create the order, it is possible to assign these two at a later date by doing an update.

+If you don't have an HAWB, use the MAWB for both the HAWB and MAWB field.

 Send the following example JSON via PUT request to `http://app-sandbox.viaeurope.com/api/v1/orders/ORDER_CLIENT_REFERENCE`.
 Be sure